pierreyb/telerouteAPI/_freight_searching_api/freight-search.md

   * A search period. ie a date range (example : Today, Today until Tomorrow, until a date, starting from a date, … )

-  * Freight characteristics provides the type of goods to be searched.
+  * Freight characteristics provide the type of goods to be searched.

   * Truck characteristics allow a restriction on the type of trucks to be used for the transportation.